 Photo by Yuta Miyazawa

-It's not about whether I fail or not, or whether I perform amazing tricks or not.
-The situation changes depending on the weather, but I think that 'style' is something that never changes, so I'm always conscious of skating in a cool way.
+It's not just about whether you succeed or fail, or whether you're doing amazing tricks or not.
+The situation changes depending on the weather, but I think 'style' is something that never changes, so I'm always conscious of doing cool runs.

-The originality of grabs like the Octopus or Double Japan, and the connection and beauty of the skating.
-I would be happy if people would pay attention to that."
+The originality of my grabs, like the octopus or double Japan, the connection and beauty of my runs.
+I'd be happy if people would pay attention to that."

-His unique style is sure to be deeply and vividly etched in the memories of skiers around the world.
+His unique style is sure to leave a deep and vivid impression on skiers around the world.

 Profile